Crest of the Royal Family: Manga

 The series has been serialised in Akita Shoten's Princess magazine since 1976.
+In September 2020, the series went on a hiatus, resuming on December 6.
+On August 3, 2023, the series took a 4-month hiatus, resuming on December 6.

 In Thailand, Vibulkij has licensed the series.

 In South Korea, RH Korea is publishing the series, however, it was originally pirated into the country in the 1990s under the title "Ramses, Son of the Sun" (태양의 아들 람세스).